Let’s talk internet.

-Security Tip: TenFourFox developer does suggest rethinking your regular use of Safari/WebKit since security in those browsers is based on old operating system technology.
+Security Tip: TenFourFox developer does suggest rethinking your regular use of Safari/WebKit since security in those browsers is based on aging, outdated technology.
 Worth reading.

 Pro-Tip: Tobias, key developer of Leopard-Webkit, recommends disabling IPv6 in the Network system preferences for your internet connection/port on your Mac if you experience hangs when loading webpages.
 I can confirm that this leads to a night and day performance change for my G5.
 WebKit is smooth as silk now.